Writing a Hardship Letter

 Talk to a Foreclosure Lawyer

-If you're facing a foreclosure and have legal questions, consider talking to a lawyer to get advice about your particular situation.
+If you're facing a foreclosure and have legal questions, consider asking a lawyer for advice.
 You might also consider talking to a lawyer if you're trying to get a loss mitigation option, but the servicer isn't complying with the law or is treating you unfairly.
-(To learn when you should consider hiring a lawyer to help you with a modification, see Nolo's article Should I Hire a Lawyer to Help With My Mortgage Modification?)

 FACING FORECLOSURE ?